Fast and Certified Bounding of Security-Constrained DCOPF via Interval Bound Propagation: Introduction

-NN verification, which seeks to guarantee or deny the existence of adversarial inputs that violate some output metric, is a hard, nonconvex optimization problem.
+NN verification, which seeks to guarantee or deny the existence of adversarial inputs that violate some output metric over a bounded input, is a hard, nonconvex optimization problem.
 However, recent advances in GPU computing have enabled scalable and efficient verification techniques, which are broadly categorized as incomplete or complete.
 Incomplete methods, such as Interval Bound Propagation (IBP)~\parencite{IBP}, compute provable bounds on NN outputs over the entire input domain using interval arithmetic, offering high speed and scalability at the cost of looser bounds.
 More advanced incomplete approaches, such as CROWN~\parencite{Crown} and $\alpha$-CROWN~\parencite{α-CROWN}, construct convex relaxations to provide provable but not guaranteed global bounds, trading some speed for tighter guarantees.
 Complete verification methods, such as Branch and Bound \parencite{BaB-NNV}, combine input domain partitioning with incomplete methods to compute provable global bounds given sufficient time.

 In this paper, we use IBP to quickly compute relaxed bounds for hard power grid optimization problems.
 We refer to the resulting bounds as ``certified"~\cite{xu2020automatic}, in the sense that they are guaranteed convex relaxations of the true solution bounds.
 To compute these bounds, we cast the GO3-inspired SC-DCOPF as a computational graph, enabling our use of NN verification techniques and GPU acceleration.
-The key contributions are summarized as follows: \begin{enumerate} \item We translate the SC-DCOPF mathematical model into a computational graph in PyTorch, enabling GPU acceleration and compatibility with the NN verification framework $\alpha,\beta$-CROWN. \item Leveraging its scalability, computational speed, and tightness, we apply IBP to a range of GO3 test cases. \item The certified bounds produced by IBP are used to infer the infeasibility of challenging SC-DCOPF instances. \end{enumerate}
+The key contributions are summarized as follows: \begin{enumerate} \item We translate the SC-DCOPF mathematical model into a computational graph in PyTorch, enabling GPU acceleration and compatibility with the NN verification framework $\alpha,\beta$-CROWN. \item Leveraging its scalability, computational speed, and tightness, we apply IBP to a range of GO3 test cases. \item We present the approach as a tool for identifying infeasible (i.e., welfare-negative) instances: if our conservative upper bound has a negative market surplus, then the true solution must have a negative market surplus. \end{enumerate}